 \section{Discussion and conclusion}

 This publication contains two new main results.
 Firstly, we explained how $1/N$ corrections to entwinement are given formally by applying the well-known FLM \cite{Faulkner:2013ana} or QES \cite{Engelhardt:2014gca} formulas in a fictitious covering space.
 This space covers the bulk spacetime dual to the state in question an integer number of times.
 The bulk field content on the covering space depends also on the state and on the choice of covering parameter $m$.
+While this result is arguably obvious for the states dual to conical defects, its applicability to thermal states is non-trivial.
+In particular, the bulk field content in the covering space for a BTZ black hole is related in an intricate, more complicated way to that of the original BTZ black hole than for the conical defect case.
 Secondly, we provided explicit results for $1/N$ corrections at finite temperature, focussing on universal results valid for any holographic CFT with an $S_N$ orbifold structure.
 We find that for fixed covering parameter $m$, the corrections increase with increasing winding number $w$ while for fixed $w$, there is an exponential suppression with increasing $m$.

 Our findings have implications for the proposal that the bulk geometry should be encoded in terms of boundary entanglement, summarized under the slogan ``entanglement builds geometry'' \cite{Swingle:2009bg,VanRaamsdonk:2010pw}.
 At leading order in large $N$, entwinement is dual to the length of a winding geodesic which can probe deep into the bulk interior, close to singularities or black hole horizons.
 Certainly close to a singularity, one expects the notion of a classical spacetime to not be a good description of the physics at hand.
-Then the question arises if this breakdown is reflected in the entanglement structure, i.e.~if the approximation of the entanglement entropy by the length of a geodesic gets worse and worse as we approach the singularity.
+A goal of the present publication is to determine if such a breakdown is visible in the entanglement structure, i.e.~if the approximation of the entanglement entropy by the length of a geodesic gets worse and worse as we approach a horizon or singularity.